giscan/geonode_custom_docs/add_simple_page.md

-   Additionnal note : how to find code to add in urls.py => Just go to geonode folder where urls.py is present, then look for code in this file or do this bash command :
+   Additionnal note : how to find code to add in urls.py => Just go to geonode folder where urls.py is present, then look for code in this file or do this bash command (An about page is already present in standard Geonode installation) :